Article video

 Here's a simple way to think about it.
 A catalog is not just a repository of facts.
 It's the source material for every discovery surface you care about.

-| System | Primary Role | Core Function | Best For |
+| Primary Role |

 | PCM | Managing structured product records | Centralizing, organizing, enriching, and distributing catalog data | Teams with large SKU counts, multichannel publishing, or recurring catalog inconsistency |